-The successful candidates will have a PhD or MD/PhD, and a proven track record of achievement in immunology or vascular/stromal biology.
+The successful candidate will have a PhD or MD/PhD, and a proven track record of achievement in immunology.
 Previous experience with multi-parametric flow cytometry and cell sorting will be appreciated.
-Highly motivated candidates with creative and innovative skills are especially encouraged to apply.
-The Institut Pasteur in Paris offers an international, dynamic and stimulating scientific campus with more than 1500 researchers working in 11 Departments favouring multiple collaborations, and access to top-notch plateforms.
+Highly motivated candidates with creative skills and strong interest in cross-disciplinary fields (immuno /stroma-vascular /neuronal) are particularly encouraged to apply.

 This project is part of an ERC grant aiming at identifying new therapeutic approaches in inflammatory diseases, cancer and regenerative medicine.
 The position is available immediately.
 For more information or to apply, please send your complete CV, a motivation letter and contact information for 3 references, to: firstname.lastname@example.org